likamrat/fl-arc-gitops/docs/DEMO_TALK_TRACK.md

 - [ ] We'll walk through a complete upgrade workflow - going from version 1.0.0 to version 2.0.0 of a GPU-accelerated Llama model.
 This is a bring-your-own-model scenario - imagine a user already has a custom model running with Foundry Local running in Kubernetes, they fine-tuned it, and now wants to push the new version using GitOps.
 - [ ] The key thing here is that we never touch the cluster directly.
 Everything is declarative through Git, and GitOps handles the automation.
 - [ ] Let's get started by looking at the architecture diagram.
+- [ ] Alright, now that we've seen the architecture, let's see all of this in action!

 ### Setup